What is a Deep Cycle Battery

 Type of Battery Cost Maintenance Lifespan

-Lithium LiFePO4 High Maintenance-free 8-10 years
+Lithium LiFePO4 Higher Maintenance-free 8-10 years

 Flooded Lead-Acid Deep-Cycle Batteries